Hoya

 Infrared (IR): For infrared photography with DSLRs or film, blocks visible light.

-Color Filters: E.g., portrait filters that enhance pink tones, or red filters for black-and-white photography.
+Color Filters: For example, portrait filters that enhance pink tones or red filters for black and white photography.

-Star Filters: Create star-shaped light effects, e.g., for night photography.
+Star Filters: Create star-shaped light effects, e.g., in night photography.

 Filter Kits: Practical sets such as the HD Mk II IRND Kit (ND8, ND64, ND1000) or the PROND EX Kit for long exposures.